Topic 4 Exercises

 }

-//Calculating the hundreds is easy.
+//Calculating hundreds is easy.
 We divide the number by 100.

 int hundreds = num/100;

-//For the tens we'll do the same but first we must eliminate the hundreds.
+// For tens we do the same only that before we must eliminate the hundreds.

 //So we multiply the hundreds by 100.
 In this case 6*100 = 600.